 The AATP is the result of a decade of collaboration between AGES, RANZCOG, leading clinicians, trainees and researchers throughout Australia and New Zealand, and provides a template for the standardisation of training in advanced endoscopic surgery.
 The introduction of this program pre-empts the activities of other international societies, such as the American Association of Gynecological Laparosocpists (AAGL) and the European Society of Endoscopists (ESGE) process.
-As such, AGES is proud to be at the forefront of training in advanced endoscopic training on a global perspective.
+As such, AGES is proud to be at the forefront of training in advanced endoscopic training from a global perspective.

-Education Chair: Dr Stephen Lyons
+Dr Stephen Lyons

 The AGES Fellowship Program